scikit-rf/scikit-rf/doc/source/tutorials/introduction.rst

 	In [21]: short = line.inv ** delayshort

 Connecting Multi-ports
 ------------------------
 **skrf** supports the connection of arbitrary ports of N-port networks.
-It accomplishes this using an algorithm call sub-network growth [#]_.
-This algorithm, which is available through the function :func:`connect`, takes into account port impedances.
+It accomplishes this using an algorithm called sub-network growth [#]_.
+This algorithm is available through the function :func:`connect`.
 Terminating one port of an ideal 3-way splitter can be done like so,

 .. ipython::

 	In [21]: tee = rf.Network('../skrf/data/tee.s3p')

-to connect port `1` of the tee, to port `0` of the delay short,
+To connect port `1` of the tee, to port `0` of the delay short,

 .. ipython::

 	In [21]: terminated_tee = rf.connect(tee,1,delayshort,0)

-Note that this function takes into account port impedances, and if connecting ports have different port impedances a impedance step is inserted.
+Note that this function takes into account port impedances, and if connecting ports have different port impedances an appropriate impedance mismatch is inserted.

 Interpolation and Stitching
 -----------------------------
-In order to use the operators and cascading functions, the networks involved must have matching frequencies.
-If two networks which have different frequency information, then an error will be raised,
+A common need is to change the number of frequency points of a :class:`Network`.
+For instance, to use the operators and cascading functions the networks involved must have matching frequencies.
+If two networks have different frequency information, then an error will be raised,

 .. ipython::